flare-foundation/docs/docs/infra/observation/deploying.md

 After a lot of log messages the node should start **synchronizing** with the network, which might take a long time (currently about 4 hours for Flare, over a week for Songbird, depending on network speed and machine specs).

+You can **stop** the node at any time by pressing `Ctrl-C`.
+Use the same command line as before to **restart** the node.
+Synchronization will resume where it left if it is interrupted.

 You will know your node is fully booted and accepting transactions when the output of this command:

 ```bash